divyapatel4/dtm-modified/README.md

 A. COMPILING

+You will need to have several libraries installed to compile this
+package:
+	gsl
+	gflags

-You will need to have several libraries installed to compile this package.
-One of these is gsl-devel.
-Depending on your package manager, you may be able to install this with *one* of the following
+Depending on your package manager, you may be able to install these with *one* of the following commands:
-commands:

-  sudo aptitude install libgsl0-dev # Ubuntu 10.04
-  sudo zypper install gsl-devel     # OpenSUSE 11.2 sudo yum install gsl-devel        # CentOS 5.5
+  sudo apt-get install libgsl0-dev libgflags-dev # Ubuntu, Debian sudo zypper install gflags-devel gsl-devel     # OpenSUSE sudo dnf install gflags-devel gsl-devel        # Fedora, CentOS

 You can make the main program by changing your working directory to dtm/ and typing:

   make

-This software has been compiled on Ubuntu 10.04, OpenSUSE 11.2, and CentOS 5.5.
+This software has been compiled on Ubuntu 10.04, OpenSUSE 11.2, CentOS 5.5, and Fedora 27.
 Depending on your environment, you may need to install additional libraries.

 B. RUNNING